Adaptive Attention Distillation for Robust Few-Shot Segmentation under Environmental Perturbations: Conclusion

 \section{Conclusion}

-{In this paper, we introduced the Environment-Robust Few-Shot Segmentation (ER-FSS) setting and benchmark to address the fragility of existing models under real-world perturbations.
+{ In this paper, we introduced the Environment-Robust Few-Shot Segmentation (ER-FSS) setting and benchmark to address the fragility of existing models under real-world perturbations.
 To tackle these challenges, we proposed the Adaptive Attention Distillation (AAD) framework, which distills robust class semantics via iterative support-query interactions.
 Despite achieving state-of-the-art robustness, we acknowledge certain limitations.
-The interactive nature of our module introduces specific computational overhead, and in extremely low-data regimes, such as 1-shot scenarios, our performance occasionally trails behind specialized SOTA methods that are less data-hungry.
+In extremely low-data regimes like 1-shot scenarios, our performance occasionally trails behind specialized SOTA methods, likely because our learnable queries require more diverse support examples to effectively converge on a robust class representation.
 Future work will therefore focus on optimizing the model's efficiency and low-shot capability while significantly broadening the ER-FSS benchmark.
 We aim to incorporate a wider array of scenes and environmental perturbations, alongside other dimensions of difficulty—such as extreme intra-class diversity and acquisition variability—to construct a more holistic and challenging evaluation standard for practical segmentation systems.}

 \begin{IEEEbiography} [{ }] {\textbf{Qianyu Guo}} received her Ph.D. in Computer Science from Fudan University.
 She is currently an Assistant Professor at the Shanghai Institute of Virology, Shanghai Jiao Tong University.
 Her research interests include computer vision, AI for biology, and AI-driven drug discovery. \end{IEEEbiography}